Southend Faith and Belief Festival

 Avenue Baptist Church moves online !

-by J Kilpin, almost 3 years ago
+by J Kilpin, about 5 years ago

 As a result of our building closing throughout much of 2020 we found that streaming our Sunday services online became a major vehicle for maintaining connections within our congregation.
 These services were initially pre-recorded, and scheduled to stream each Sunday morning.. then gradually we became more confidant to stream them live from an empty sanctuary each week into people's homes.
 We now currently can open our doors to the public on a Sunday morning for our Worship service, but simultaneously broadcast/stream our services live for those who are housebound or prefer to watch from home.